 Consumer privacy concerns in Canada are at an all-time high.
 The Canadian government has responded to these concerns by working to develop a data strategy designed to strike a balance between supporting innovation while simultaneously protecting the privacy concerns of its citizens.
 This includes providing more transparency for customers while simultaneously giving the privacy Commissioner more power to enforce the laws.
 A bill that has been under consideration by the Canadian Parliament would call for fines up to $30 million if there are privacy related violations.

 This is not the first time that the Canadian government has addressed privacy concerns.
-Back in June 2015, the Personal Information Protection and Electronics Documents Act became law.
+Back in June 2015, the Personal Information Protection and Electronic Documents Act became law.
 This was followed by the Digital Privacy Act.
 This latter act made it mandatory for the private sector to notify clients of a breach of data.
 It also gave the Privacy Commissioner more power.

 Finding the Balance between Privacy and Innovation